3.

 Update Mesh Orientation

-32. Update Mesh Orientation Add Update Mesh Orientation to the Particle Update module.
+Add Update Mesh Orientation module to the Particle Update section.

 Update Mesh Orientation